Ever considered a city break in Stuttgart, Germany? Stuttgart lies in the country’s southwest and is the state capital of Baden-Württemberg.

 When to visit Stuttgart

-Roughly the same number of people visited the city’s Christmas market in 2014.
-Stalls were set out in the city centre, running from Hirschstrasse, through the marketplace by the town hall, then along Kirchstrasse to Schillerplatz, between the Old Castle, which houses Baden-Württemberg’s state museum, and the Old Chancellory building.
+A similar number of people visit the Christmas markets held in Stuttgart.
+Stalls are set out in the city centre, running from Hirschstrasse, through the marketplace by the town hall, then along Kirchstrasse to Schillerplatz, between the Old Castle, which houses Baden-Württemberg’s state museum, and the Old Chancellory building.

 Getting to Stuttgart